 Indeed is the most popular job posting site in the world.
 It started off as a job search engine that would crawl the web and index every job ever published, as well as offering no-cost job postings.
-Now Indeed has become an extremely popular job board.
-Indeed has a huge resume database, and claims over 180 million unique visitors per month and is available in 50 countries and 28 languages.
+Indeed has a huge resume database, and claims over 180 million unique visitors per month.

 LinkedIn is the world’s most popular social network for professionals.
-It is fast becoming a place to post jobs and handle talent management due to its enormous reach and growth in active users.
-LinkedIn is mostly suited to white collar jobs as its growth has predominantly been professionals positions with desk jobs.
-It's a good place to post jobs to fill more senior roles also.
+It is fast becoming a place to post jobs and handle talent management due to its enormous reach and growth of active users.
 With the rise of social recruiting, LinkedIn is a must.
 It's like a giant social resume database.

 Google for Jobs was launched on the 20th of June 2017 as an embedded feature of the normal Google search engine.
-Candidates entering terms such as "jobs near me" or "sales associate jobs" will now see a curated list of jobs Google has collected recently.
-It is not possible to post jobs directly on Google for Jobs so your ATS will need to support the Google Job Posting schema format for your jobs to appear here.
+Candidates can enter terms such as "jobs near me."
+It is not possible to post jobs directly on Google for Jobs so your ATS will need to support the Google Job Posting schema format.

 Facebook is a great place to post jobs if you’re interested in finding passive recruits — people who weren’t necessarily looking for a job opportunity.
 Connecting with people on Facebook also gives you a chance to learn about them in a more personal way.